PANE: scalable and effective attributed network embedding: : Single-Thread

-It is technically challenging to train embeddings of nodes and attributes that preserve our objective function in Equation \eqref{eq:obj1}, especially on massive attributed networks.
-First, node-attribute affinity values are defined by random walks, which are rather expensive to be stimulated in a huge number from every node and attribute of massive graphs, to accurately get the affinity values of all possible node-attribute pairs.
+In this section, we describe a single-thread version of \algo, called \algopt.
+Further improved versions of \algo are presented in subsequent sections.
+Observe that it is a challenging task to train embeddings of nodes and attributes that preserve our objective function in Equation \eqref{eq:obj1}, especially on massive attributed networks.
+First, node-attribute affinity values are defined by random walks, which are rather expensive to undertake in a large number from every node and attribute in order to accurately obtain the affinity values of all possible node-attribute pairs.
 Second, our objective function preserves both forward and backward affinity (\ie considering edge directions), which makes the training process hard to converge.
 Further, jointly preserving both forward and backward affinity involves intensive computations, severely dragging down the performance.
-To address the technical challenges, we propose \algopt that can efficiently handle large-scale data and produce high-quality ANE results.
+To address these challenges, we propose \algopt that can efficiently handle large-scale data and produce high-quality ANE results.

 At a high level, \algopt consists of two phases: (i) iteratively computing approximated versions $\FM'$ and $\BM'$ of the forward and backward affinity matrices with rigorous approximation error guarantees, without actually sampling random walks (\secref{sec:apmi}), and (ii) initializing the embedding vectors with a greedy algorithm for fast convergence, and then jointly factorizing $\FM'$ and $\BM'$ using {\em cyclic coordinate descent} \cite{wright2015coordinate} to efficiently obtain the output embedding vectors $\XMf,\XMb$, and $\YM$ (\secref{sec:svdccd}).
-Given an input attributed network $G$, space budget $k$, random walk stopping probability $\alpha$ and an error threshold $\epsilon$ as inputs, \algref{alg:mainopt} outlines the proposed \algopt algorithm in the single-threaded setting.
-For ease of presentation, this section describes the single-threaded version of the proposed solution \algopt for ANE.
-The full version of \algopt that runs in multiple threads is explained later in Section \ref{sec:parallel}.
+Given an attributed network $G$, space budget $k$, random walk stopping probability $\alpha$ and an error threshold $\epsilon$ as inputs, \algoref{alg:mainopt} outlines the proposed \algopt algorithm.
+We elaborate on these steps now.